Is living off grid the way to go these days?

 The biggest consideration when living off grid is money.
 How can you give up much of the trappings of modern life and still be financially comfortable?

 Even if you do grow your own food and generate your own power, there are still living costs you’ll need to find money for.
-It’s unlikely you can be so self-sufficient you’ll never need to purchase anything, and there are living costs (such as waste disposal and medical help) and land taxes that are unavoidable.
+It’s unlikely you can be so self-sufficient you’ll never need to purchase anything, and there are living costs (such as waste disposal by hazardous waste removal companies and medical help) and land taxes that are unavoidable.

 Living off grid also comes with initial set-up costs as you establish the infrastructure that will support you later.